SEO Economic Research

-SEO Amsterdam Economics (SEO) is a scientific institute for economic research commissioned by ministries or businesses.
+SEO Amsterdam Economics (SEO) is an independent economic research institute based in Amsterdam, the Netherlands.
+The institute conducts applied economic research commissioned by government ministries, businesses, and other public and private organisations.

-SEO was founded in 1949 from the Faculty of Economics of the University of Amsterdam.
-It is an independent institute, affiliated with the university.
-Until 2005 it was called "Stichting voor Economisch Onderzoek der Universiteit van Amsterdam" (Foundation for Economic Research of the University of Amsterdam).
+SEO was founded in 1949 within the Faculty of Economics of the University of Amsterdam.
+Although it remains formally affiliated with the university, it operates as an independent institute.
+Until 2005, it was known as Stichting voor Economisch Onderzoek der Universiteit van Amsterdam ("Foundation for Economic Research of the University of Amsterdam").

+Research areas

+SEO Amsterdam Economics conducts applied research in several fields of economics.

+Some of its main research areas include: